Dr. K Offers 4 Training Themes for Communities, Families, Teachers, Schools & Informal Learning Spaces:

-Animating Neurological Skills, Emotions & Mindsets in Indigenous Communities – ANSMIC (C)
+Animating Neurological Skills, Emotions & Mindsets in Indigenous Communities – ANSMIC (C) 2021, All Rights Reserved – A Medicine Wheel in a Box

 Dr. K created this tool to marry the teachings from her book, Teaching to Every Kid’s Potential: Simple Neuroscience Lessons to Liberate Learners (W.W.
 Norton, 2021), with everyday life in indigenous communities and families through her unique curriculum, Animating Neurological Skills & Mindsets in Indigenous Communities (ANSMIC©, 2021).
 The teachings apply whether you are tending a 3 year-old, a 13 year-old, a 23 year-old, or yourself!
 Dr. K’s ANSMIC© (2021) joins fresh information from the learning sciences with time immemorial so that you and your family/you and your classroom can thrive because of each other and not at the expense of each other.
 It is possible to tend the repetition, practice, and the enforcement of structure and boundaries for and with children, teens, and young adults without negatively impacting your own anxiety levels and behavioral health.

-If a Brain Could Talk……About Learning & Thriving in Early Life, September 10th and 25th, 2025, Los Alamos County Early Childhood Coalition, Family Strengths Network, Los Alamos, NM
+Los Alamos County Early Childhood Coalition, Family Strengths Network, Los Alamos, NM

-Learning & The Brain in Collaboration with the Stanford Graduate School of Education and Greater Good Science Center at UC Berkeley: “The Science of Brain & Student Strengths: Creating Schools That Promote Student Strengths, Character, Compassionate, Gratitude, Hope, and Autonomy in a Dependent, Deficit-Focused World” – Feb 20-22, 2025, San Francisco, CA
+Learning & The Brain in Collaboration with the Stanford Graduate School of Education and Greater Good Science Center at UC Berkeley, San Francisco, CA

-Heart of the Brain (C) is a unique workshop format that incorporates the latest in human neuroscience into usable practical tenets to improve your learning opportunity and quality of life.
+Heart of the Brain (C) 2014 is a unique workshop format that incorporates the latest in human neuroscience into usable practical tenets to improve your learning opportunity and quality of life.
 I want you to “feel what I mean, not just hear what I say.”

-Heart of the Brain Testimonials:
+Heart of the Brain Testimonials

 Layne led us into a world of science, mystery and health with an extraordinary, serendipitous exploration of the latest developments in brain research, personal learning, and developmental psychology.
 Her facilitation was measured, informal, personal and mind-changing.
 Integrating her American Indian heritage with her training as a neuroscientist, she triggered the best of creative dialog and conversation among the group.
 Her ability to honor and validate folks in their own respective journeys was, in my experience as a retreat leader, remarkable.